matthewjdenny/ISSR_Data_Science_Summer_Summit_15/README.md

 ### Wednesday

-1. **9:00-11:00** introduction to Rcpp and RcppArmadillo for performant R programming.
+1. **9:00-11:00** More HPC example code and introduction to Rcpp and RcppArmadillo for performant R programming.
 2. **11:00-11:10** break.
 3. **11:10-12:00** the boost libraries.
 4. **12:00-1:00** lunch and question time!
-5. **1:00-4:00** we will wlak through creating your own R package and code portability.
+5. **1:00-4:00** we will walk through creating your own R package and code portability.

 ## Resources

 * Quick-R has a bunch of easy to read tutorials for doing all sorts of basic things -- <http://www.statmethods.net/>.
 * Hadley Wickham wrote a book that covers a bunch of advanced functionality in R, titled **Advanced R** -- which is availabe online for free here -- <http://adv-r.had.co.nz/>.
-* Hadley Wickham also wrote a book on R packages, aptly named **Advanced R** -- which is also availabe online for free here -- <http://r-pkgs.had.co.nz/>.
+* Hadley Wickham also wrote a book on R packages, aptly named **R Packages** -- which is also availabe online for free here -- <http://r-pkgs.had.co.nz/>.
 * The official website for Rcpp is -- <http://www.rcpp.org/>
 * Dirk Edelbuettel has a great site for all things R check out the code and blog sections.
 He is the creator of the Rcpp package among many others -- <http://dirk.eddelbuettel.com/>